 Among the charities I've written for is the Mentoring and Befriending Foundation.
 Here's a feature about how mentoring projects have helped women back into work.

 I have also been interviewed many times.
-Here I am on Australia's ABC Late Night Live in discussion with the famous Phillip Adams (also below) about Improbable Libraries, on Atlas Obscura talking about Book Towns, on Monocle radio talking about Improbable Libraries and about Shelf Life, and here about being a dadpreneur (where I reveal my favourite flower).
+Here I am on Australia's ABC Late Night Live in discussion with the legendary broadcaster Phillip Adams about Improbable Libraries, on Atlas Obscura talking about Book Towns, on Monocle radio talking about Improbable Libraries and about Shelf Life, and here about being a dadpreneur (where I reveal my favourite flower).
 You can also see a video excerpt of me on BBC Radio 4's Today programme at the bottom of the page talking about Improbable Libraries (I didn't realise they were filming me or I'd have taken my coat off).